 COVID 19 had brought tremendous worry to almost everyone across the world.
 Businesses and individual households are wary of how they will protect the people who live in their home or work for their businesses.
 Different methods of disinfection had surfaced the commercial cleaning business since the pandemic started, but which among these proved to be effective?

 We came across the newest technology that is used widely in the USA.
 Companies and businesses in this country are enjoying the benefits of Electrostatic Disinfection or Electrostatic Cleaning.
-Let us dive more into this and learn about how electrostatic disinfection works.
+Let us dive more into this and learn about how it works.

 Disinfection and sanitization do not change much from the uses of the everyday cleaning materials like rags and mops to bleach as a common disinfectant.
 Now, there is electrostatic disinfection which offers superior results.
-Electrostatic disinfection is very easy to implement and easy to maintain.
+It is very easy to implement and maintain.

 The challenges in cleaning history go beyond the equipment or chemicals.
 One of the most significant contributing factors to infections are incomplete or improper procedures for disinfecting and sanitizing.

 In a nutshell, Electrostatic Disinfection is the process where you need to spray a surface, whether it is your home and office or, any business, with an electrically-charged disinfectant particle that is coming out of the machine.
 This electrically-charged disinfectant has this ability to wrap on whatever surface that you sprayed it on.
 It works on different surfaces like counters, walls, door handles, and carpets.
 The process also works very well with touchpoints and surfaces with odd shapes and hard-to-reach corners.